-Volvo XC60 T8 Twin Engine hybrid - MPG, running costs & CO2
+Volvo XC60 Recharge hybrid - MPG, running costs & CO2

-While any car’s economy will be affected by how you drive it, that’s truer of the Volvo XC60 T8 hybrid than it is of most models.
-It has five driving modes: AWD, Pure, Hybrid, Power and Off Road.
-Select Pure and it’ll run on electric power only, giving you a theoretical range of 28 miles.
+While any car’s economy will be affected by how you drive it, that’s truer of the Volvo XC60 Recharge hybrid than it is of most models.
+Both the entry-level T6 and the more powerful T8 model have five driving modes: AWD, Pure, Hybrid, Power and Off Road.
+Select Pure and they’ll run on electric power only, giving you a theoretical range up to 33 miles.
 If you’re able to cover your commute within this distance (which, it should be noted, is a maximum figure), you’ll use no petrol at all.

-Volvo XC60 T8 Twin Engine hybrid MPG & CO2
+Volvo XC60 Recharge plug-in hybrid MPG & CO2

-Volvo quotes an official fuel economy figure of 134.5mpg and CO2 emissions of 49g/km for the XC60 T8.
-This may be possible to achieve if you’re really trying, but we returned around 31mpg during our time with the car.
-True, we were driving it with brio rather than caution, but that’s a heck of a disparity.
+Volvo quotes identical fuel economy figures for both the Recharge T6 and T8 models of 100.9 to 113mpg and CO2 emissions ranging from 55g/km to 64g/km.
+Pure-electric range for both cars is similar too, with a range of up to 33 miles possible in the T6, falling slightly to 32 miles in the T8.
+These figures may be possible to achieve if you’re really trying but during our test of the T8, we could only manage around 31mpg.
+True, we were driving it quickly rather than cautiously, but that’s a big disparity.
 Even in Pure mode, if you demand more performance than the 84bhp electric motor can provide, the 2.0-litre petrol engine will kick in, adversely affecting efficiency as it does so.

-Road tax will be expensive, however: after the first year of tax (which is typically rolled into a car’s on-the-road price), the T8’s status as a £40,000-plus car means that in addition to the standard rate of £130 for hybrids, you’ll pay an extra £310 a year from years two to six, for a total annual bill of £440.
+Road tax will be expensive, however: after the first year of tax (which is typically rolled into a car’s on-the-road price), every XC60 Recharge costs more than £40,000 meaning that in addition to the standard annual rate of £140 for hybrids, you’ll pay an extra £325 a year from years two to six, for a total annual bill of £465.

 Battery charge time, range and capacity

-The Volvo XC60 has an electric-only range of 28 miles, and its 10.4kWh (kilowatt hour) batteries take between two-and-a-half to three-and-a-half hours to fully charge up from a fast charger.
+Every Volvo XC60 Recharge has a 11.6kWh battery, which takes between two-and-a-half to three-and-a-half hours to fully charge up from a fast charger.
 While fast chargers are relatively simple and inexpensive to have installed at your home, with a conventional three-pin domestic plug the time rises to seven hours.
-The T8’s charging cable is stored under the boot floor and plugs into a flap on its nearside wing, with the batteries being replenished via the car’s on-board charger.
+The charging cable is stored under the boot floor and plugs into a flap on its nearside wing, with the batteries being replenished via the car’s on-board charger.

 Warranty and battery warranty

-While the XC60 T8 itself has a fairly average three-year 60,000-mile warranty, Volvo guarantees the battery pack for eight years or 100,000 miles – whichever comes first.
+While the XC60 Recharge itself has a fairly average three-year/60,000-mile warranty, Volvo guarantees the battery pack for eight years or 100,000 miles – whichever comes first.